-Reasons for Creating a Codicil to a Will
+Reasons to Use a Codicil With a Will

 There are different situations that might call for a codicil to be added to your will.
 Here are a few example scenarios where a codicil to a will could come in handy:

 - You want to add one or more new beneficiaries, including individual persons or a testamentary trust

 - You need to remove one or more beneficiaries from your will

 - You’ve acquired new assets or property that you need to add into the will